Mexico eyes return of Formula One racing

 Mexico hosted 15 Formula One races between the 1960s and the early 1990s at the Hermanos Rodriguez track but had to discontinue the competitions in part because of their high price tag.

-Slim Domit, head of the board of Telmex, Mexico's biggest fixed-line and Internet company owned by his father, said another option could be a street circuit in the city of Guadalajara, in western Mexico.
+Slim Domit, head of the board of Telmex TELMEXL.MX TMX.N, Mexico's biggest fixed-line and Internet company owned by his father, said another option could be a street circuit in the city of Guadalajara, in western Mexico.

 The Slim family is heavily invested in a car racing team under the Telmex brand, which competes mainly in Mexico.